 This was about as perfect a band as I would have imagined forming on my own.
 They were fresh, totally unjaded, wrote decent pop hooks, had some actual talent, and were all truly nice guys on top of it.
 They played some covers, but wanted to play mostly originals.
 Since I wanted to play nothing but originals, I was OK with that.
 I figured we needed the covers to fill out sets in bars – true – and that we could concentrate solely on originals (including my own) as time went on.

-The band members, aside from myself on bass, were Ronnie Bower and Ron Frattassio on guitars, Steve Giusti on drums, and Marty Murphy (the fellow who knocked on my door) as the singer.
-Marty didn’t have the greatest voice in the world, but he was a hell of a showman.
+The band members, aside from myself on bass, were Ronnie Bower and Ron Frattasio on guitars, Steve Giusti on drums, and Marty Murphy (the fellow who knocked on my door) as the singer.
+Marty didn’t have the greatest voice in the world - not the worst, either, sort of like Bon Scott, sometimes - but he was a hell of a showman.
 People really liked him.
 He was also something of a jack-of-all-trades instrumentally, playing a bit of sax, flute, guitar, and harmonica on various songs.

 This being 1980, and somewhat the tail end of the original punk movement – Johnny Rotten, Sid Vicious, et al - Marty had decided to take the stage name “Marty Sucks.”
 He explained that this way, when the audience might say it, instead of insulting him, they’d just be advertising him.
 Made sense to me.
 As we became somewhat popular, people would often shout it out between songs – “Marty Sucks!” - always with a smile and some sincere love.
 It was pretty cool, actually.